ZacharyZhong1/MacrovascularCorrectionPipeline/README.md

 MRA-Informed Biophysical Simulation for Removing Macrovascular Effects from fMRI

 This pipeline was developed for the following studies.
 Please read these papers—especially the first one—carefully before using the pipeline.
 >1.
-Xiaole Z. Zhong, Jonathan R. Polimeni, J. Jean Chen; Predicting the macrovascular contribution to resting-state fMRI functional connectivity at 3 Tesla: A model-informed approach.
-Imaging Neuroscience 2024; 2 imag–2–00315. doi: https://doi.org/10.1162/imag_a_00315
+Zhong, X.Z., Polimeni, J.R., Chen, J.J., 2024.
+Predicting the macrovascular contribution to resting-state fMRI functional connectivity at 3 Tesla: A model-informed approach.
+Imaging Neuroscience. https://doi.org/10.1162/imag_a_00315
+>2.
+Zhong, X.Z., Van Lankveld, H., Chen, J.J., 2025.
+The link to oxidative metabolism varies across rs-fMRI metrics: A whole-brain assessment using macrovascular correction. bioRxiv 2025.02.11.633958. https://doi.org/10.1101/2025.02.11.633958
->2. to be added...
+>3. to be added...

 This toolbox has four subunits.
 Please run the following subunits in the specified order: